aws-amplify/amplify-js/docs/media/analytics_guide.md

     enable: true,
     // OPTIONAL, events you want to track, by default is 'click'
     events: ['click'],
-    // OPTIONAL, the prefix of the selectors, by default is 'amplify-analytics-'
+    // OPTIONAL, the prefix of the selectors, by default is 'data-amplify-analytics-'
+    // in order to avoid collision with the user agent, according to https://www.w3schools.com/tags/att_global_data.asp
+    // always put 'data' as the first prefix
-    selectorPrefix: 'amplify-analytics-',
+    selectorPrefix: 'data-amplify-analytics-',
     // OPTIONAL, the service provider, by default is the AWS Pinpoint
     provider: 'AWSPinpoint',
     // OPTIONAL, default attributes of the event